-It’s one of the pricier flossers on the market, but it comes with a 3-year warranty for peace of mind.
+The Waterpik Ultra is one of the pricier flossers out there, but you’re getting technology from the market leader in oral irrigators, plus it comes with a 3-year warranty for peace of mind.

 It comes with four different tips including a tongue cleaner, and its easy-fill reservoir holds enough water for 45 seconds of use.

 Some reviewers found it quite messy to use – at least at first.
 But since the cordless models are waterproof, it’s possible to use them in the shower where any splashes are not an issue!

 In this short video clip you can see the cordless version in use.
 The user says he loves using it (and it only made that much of a mess because he was trying to talk while using it!).

 Quite a few people have had an issue with the battery on the unit, but have been able to get a replacement product quite easily if the fault occurs within the 2-year warranty period.

 The other big name in the electric flossing market is Philips Sonicare AirFloss.
 These flossers use a different kind of technology which combines bursts of air and water.
 Since they don’t have a continuous flow of water they use much less, and so don’t require a bulky reservoir.